Superfluids in expanding backgrounds and attractor times: FLRW

 \subsection{Setup}

-In this section, we will work with the energy density instead as we will need to include bulk viscous effects by including the bulk MIS equation \eqref{mis-visc-bulk}.
+In this section, we will work with the energy density instead of temperature as we will need to include bulk viscous effects by including the bulk MIS equation \eqref{mis-visc-bulk}.
 This is due to the fact that the shear tensor vanishes in the FLRW background.
-Thus, the usual assumption of conformality that we used for the normal fluid in Bjorken and Gubser flow no longer holds in FLRW.\footnote{Note that in the Bjorken and Gubser case, the energy density is related to the temperature via $\varepsilon \sim T^4$ in four dimensions.} Hence, we are interested in general equations of states of the form
+Thus, the usual assumption of conformality that we used for the normal fluid in Bjorken and Gubser flow no longer holds in FLRW.\footnote{Note that in the Bjorken and Gubser case, the energy density is related to the temperature via $\varepsilon \sim T^4$ in four dimensions.} Hence, we are interested in general equations of states for the fluid sector of the form

 where $w$ is a constant.
-Examples of typically studied equations of state include: $w = 0$ for dark matter, $w = 1/3$ for radiation, $w = -1$ for dark energy, and $w = 1$ for stiff matter \cite{chavanis2015CosmologyStiffMatter}.
+Examples of typically studied equations of state include: $w = 0$ for matter, $w = 1/3$ for radiation (as considered in Sec.~\ref{sec:bjork} and Sec.~\ref{sec:gubs}), $w = -1$ for dark energy, and $w = 1$ for stiff matter \cite{chavanis2015CosmologyStiffMatter}.

 Now we consider the equations of motion.
 Setting $\psi' = 0$ from the outset, the condensate evolution in the FLRW flow, given by \eqref{Eq:EomSigma}, is

 where the prime denotes a derivative w.r.t.~the time $t$.